chapel-lang/chapel/doc/rst/technotes/gpu.rst

 To get a list of all GPU eligible loops at compile-time (regardless of if they will actually run on a GPU or not) pass ``chpl`` the ``--report-gpu`` flag.

+Since not all Chapel loops are eligible for conversion into GPU kernels, it is helpful to be able to ensure that a particular loop is being executed on the GPU.
+This can be achieved by marking the loop with the ``@assertOnGpu`` attribute.
+When a ``forall`` or ``foreach`` loop is marked with this attribute, the compiler will perform a compile-time check and produce an error if one of the aforementioned requirements is not met.
+Loops marked with the ``@assertOnGpu`` attribute will also conduct a runtime assertion that will halt execution when not being performed on a GPU.
+This can happen when the loop is eligible for GPU execution, but is being executed outside of a GPU locale.
 The :mod:`GPU` module contains additional utility functions.
-One particularly useful function is :proc:`~GPU.assertOnGpu()`.
-This function will conduct a runtime assertion that will halt execution when not being performed on a GPU.
-If :proc:`~GPU.assertOnGpu()` appears as the first line of ``forall`` or ``foreach`` loop the Chapel compiler will do a compile-time check and produce an error if one of the aforementioned requirements is not met.
-This check might also occur if :proc:`~GPU.assertOnGpu()` is placed elsewhere in the loop depending on the presence of control flow.

 Utilities in the :mod:`MemDiagnostics` module can be used to monitor GPU memory allocations and detect memory leaks.
 For example, :proc:`startVerboseMem()